-Difference between the Xbox One S vs Xbox One X
+Xbox One S vs Xbox One X: What’s the difference?

 Microsoft continues to make waves with its eighth-generation console platform by releasing multiple different versions of the Xbox One.
 This is great in offering existing and potential players more choice but can often result in a headache for those unaware of what the differences are.
 Luckily, Console Deals is here to help!
 There are two types of Xbox One we’ll be breaking down, offering informative insight into whether the Xbox One S or Xbox One X would be best for you.